| Setup And Maintenance

 alphabet if the Registrar is in receipt of a Greek or English translation and

 the name is not considered undesirable.
-Names

 Requiring Consent or Licence The following names or their derivatives: